 Let’s say a government has a budget deficit due to an expansionary fiscal policy.
 To finance the deficit, the government can work with the central bank to print fresh currency (also known as quantitative easing).

 The newly printed money can be used by the government in their economic development projects.
-The increase in money supply can end up being inflationary and lead to the weakening in the value of the domestic currency in relation to foreign currencies.
+The increase in money supply can end up being inflationary and lead to the weakening in the value of the domestic currency to foreign currencies.

 The government handles fiscal policy.
 It means using taxes and how much the government spends to boost or slow down the economy.

 The U.S. Federal Reserve Board manages monetary policy.
 This is about controlling the amount of money available in the country.
 The goal is to keep employment high, prices stable, and interest rates reasonable, as instructed by Congress.

 The Federal Reserve uses different tools to control the amount of money in circulation and how much people spend and borrow:

 - Buying or selling securities on the open market